Skip to content

 Usage — clean, fluent, compile-time safe:

-Multiplatform compatible — uses data class wrappers that compile on every Kotlin target (JVM, JS, WASM, Native, iOS, macOS).
-Minimal overhead — one small object per wrapper, negligible compared to the network calls being wrapped.
+Multiplatform compatible — generates plain Kotlin code that compiles on every Kotlin target (JVM, JS, WASM, Native, iOS, macOS).
+Zero runtime overhead beyond a single wrapper instance per chain.

 Works on Functions Too